College Inquiry

 Identify Space

-School administration identifies possible instructional spaces for college access curriculum
+School administration identifies possible instructional spaces for postsecondary access curriculum

 Strategize

-CARA Coach and team assess existing college access work, identify goals, and create school action plan
+CARA Coach and team assess existing college and career access work, identify goals, and create school action plan

 Implement